10 things you need to know before you buy a musical instrument

 2. There’s nothing sadder than an instrument that’s too big for your body.
 The size of a device matters a lot when you play it.
 If it is too big, your arms will not have the capacity or the ability to play it.
 Ensure that you buy an instrument that fits your size rather than a device that is bigger than you can handle.

 3. The budget seems to be the most important part.
 Of course, you will need to plan what you are buying.
 Musical instruments are not cheap if you seek a long-lasting relationship with your music.
-You need to strategize your budget following your need.
-Surely you cannot always buy anything too fancy.
-So, try to explore the simpler options.
+You need to strategize your budget according to your needs.
+Surely, you cannot always buy anything too fancy.
+So, try to explore simpler options.

-4. Learning an instrument can be a noisy affair.
+4. Learning an instrument can be noisy.
 Consider investing in a mute, a muffler, or a soundproofed bunker in remote woodland.
-For beginners, this can come off as the most useful tip.
+For beginners, this can be the most useful tip.

 5. Budget, as mentioned, is an important part.
 However, saving your budget does not mean choosing the cheapest option.
-Invest in something that would stand for its quality for longer durability.
+Invest in something that would stand for its quality and longer durability.

 6. Ensure that when you buy an instrument, you have a pre-decided space in your house to keep it.
 Larger tools are, thus, far more difficult to hold in a place.
 For instance, an Octobass.
 It is massive.
 Could you find room for it in your home?
 Could you

-8. Ensure that you are buying it because you genuinely would love to play it and that you are interested in it.
+8. Ensure that you are buying it because you genuinely want to play it and are interested in it.
 Don’t buy just to look cool in front of your peers.
-Eventually, your interest would wade away, and the instrument will suffer wastage.
+Eventually, your interest will wade away, and the instrument will suffer from wastage.

-9. Something is wrong if your new instrument doesn’t immediately make you sound and feel like a complete professional.
+9. If your new instrument doesn’t immediately make you sound and feel like a complete professional, something is wrong.
 Tell the staff in the music shop that you’re not leaving until they bring you an instrument that achieves this goal.

-10. If you are cutting financial corners (and who can blame you), maybe take some antibacterial hand wash with you when you try it out.
+10. If you are cutting financial corners (and who can blame you), take some antibacterial hand wash when you try it out.
 A little safety never harms anyone.
 This would be a pretty savvy tip since the beginning of learning could be a little harsh.